apache/nuttx/Documentation/platforms/arm/stm32f0/index.rst

 ==========  =======  =====
 Peripheral  Support  Notes
 ==========  =======  =====
+FLASH       No
+CRC         No
+PM          No
-IRQs        Yes
+RCC         Yes
+CSR         No
 GPIO        Yes
-EXTI        Yes
-HSE         Yes
-PLL         Yes
-HSI         Yes
-MSI         Yes
-LSE         Yes
-RCC         Yes
 SYSCFG      Yes
-USART       Yes
-FLASH       No
 DMA         Yes
-SPI         Yes
-I2S         No
-I2C         Yes
-RTC         No
-Timers      Yes
-IRTIM       No
-PM          No
-RNG         Yes
+EXTI        Yes
-CRC         No
 ADC         Yes
 DAC         No
 COMP        No
+TSC         No
+TIM         Yes
+IRTIM       No
+IWDG        No
 WWDG        No
+RTC         No
+I2C         Yes
+USART       Yes
+SPI         Yes
-IWDG        No
+I2S         No
 CAN         No
+USB         Yes
 HDMI-CEC    No
-USB         Yes
 ==========  =======  =====

 Supported Boards